phu0ngng/nccl/doc/source/usage/communicators.rst

      - Fix in the application (4)
      - Communicator abort (5)
      - Global (6)
+   * - ncclInProgress
+     - The NCCL call is still in progress
+     - Poll for completion using ncclCommGetAsyncError
+     - None
+     - None

 (1) ncclUnhandledCudaError and ncclSystemError indicate that a call NCCL made to an external component failed,